fastikq/Breweries/README.md

-Author Dudukov Andrey.
+Author: Dudukov Andrey.
 Student at the University of Radioelectronics